-Day 3 - Journey begins - Tulloch Ghru and the Cairngorms, Film Locations for Witches Trial, Eldridge Manor, Gardens of VersaillesThe journey starts with a drive through the sweeping, stunningly beautiful area called Tulloch Ghru in the Cairngorms which according to Buzzfeed is "the setting for Claire's trip through the woodland with Jamie and his clansmen in the first episode".
-From there we will continue through the scenic highlands to Tibbermore Church to visit the site of the Witches Trial and stand in the same pulpit where Claire and Gellis faced the angry crowd.
+Day 3 - Journey begins - Tulloch Ghru and the Cairngorms, Film Locations for Season 4 Fascally Forest, Witches Trial, Gardens of VersaillesThe journey starts with a drive through the sweeping, stunningly beautiful area called Tulloch Ghru in the Cairngorms which according to Buzzfeed is "the setting for Claire's trip through the woodland with Jamie and his clansmen in the first episode".
+From there we will continue through the scenic highlands to Fascally Forest and Loch Fascally where filming for season 4 took place.
+We will then visit Tibbermore Church to visit the site of the Witches Trial and stand in the same pulpit where Claire and Gellis faced the angry crowd.
 After having some fun there and then a nice Scottish lunch at Gloagburn Farm Shop, we'll move on to the splendid Drummond Castle Gardens.
 For filming of Season 2 of Outlander, the gardens stood in for ornate park and orchard of the Palace of Versailles in France.
-We'll travel through the heart of the kingdom of Fife and our last stop of the day will be Eldridge Manor, the home of Sir Marcus, where Murtagh came up with the idea to use the cattle to rescue Jamie.
-The actual location is the atmospheric, medieval Balgonie Castle which is a working, living castle where you can get a sense of what life was like during that period.
+We'll have plenty of time in the afternoon to visit the interior of the castle and stroll around in the magnificant gardens.
 Overnight: B&B/Hotel in Edinburgh

-Day 4 - The TV location of 'the Mill', Rosslyn Chapel, the church where Jamie and Claire were married, the Duke's kitchenToday we will journey to Gosford House which doubled as the stable building at the Palace of Versailles in France as well as the backdrop for Helwater and Ellesmere, where Jamie spent a great deal of time over the years.
-Next we'll see "the Mill" where Jamie dove in the frigid water to free the stuck wheel.
-The filming was done at the "picturesque Preston Mill – one of the oldest, working, water-driven meal mills in Scotland".
-After searching around for Jamie's clothes, you'll stop for a visit at Rosslyn Chapel (as long as we're in the neighborhood) and have lunch at Rosslyn Inn.
+Day 4 - The TV location of 'the Mill', Rosslyn Chapel, the Theatre in Willmington, the church where Jamie and Claire were married, the Duke's kitchenToday we'll see "the Mill" where Jamie dove in the frigid water to free the stuck wheel.
+The filming was done at the picturesque Preston Mill – one of the oldest, working, water-driven meal mills in Scotland.
+After searching around for Jamie's clothes, you'll stop for a visit at Rosslyn Chapel (as long as we're in the neighborhood and it is such a not to be missed site).
+Next we will journey to one of the filming sites of Wilmington and see the location where Jamie and Claire went to see a play, and then Claire performed emergency surgery.
+The filming was done at Arniston House which has historical links to Rosslyn Chapel and Culloden, as the family was eventually instrumental in getting the tartan act repealed as well as other oppressive laws in the wake of the ‘45 Rising.
+Next we'll have soup & sandwiches at Arniston.
 From there you'll go to the beautiful church where Jamie and Claire's iconic wedding took place.
 The Glencorse Old Kirk is still used today as a wedding venue so our visit will have to be arranged in advance and may need to be moved around in the schedule.
-Near by is the Callendar House which was used as Bellhurst Manor and the authentic Georgian working kitchen was that of the Duke of Sandringham.
+Near by is the Callendar House which was used as Bellhurst Manor and the authentic Georgian working kitchen was that of the Duke of Sandringham ("Off with your head!").
 On the return to Stirling, we'll have a short photostop of the Kelpies.
 Overnight: Hotel in Stirling

-Day 6 - Glencoe, Fort William, Isle of SkyeOn this day, you will head north to see the breathtaking hills and valleys of Glencoe which is featured in the opening credits of Outlander.
+Day 6 - Glencoe, Fort William, Eilean Donan Castle, Isle of SkyeOn this day, you will head north to see the breathtaking hills and valleys of Glencoe which is featured in the opening credits of Outlander.
 There will be time for photo stops so you can get out of the van and actually experience this most gorgeous location.
 From there it is a short journey to Fort William where you may wander around, do some shopping and eat a hearty Scottish lunch or something lighter like soup and scones.
-After lunch you will travel on to one of the most photographed castles in Scotland - Eilean Donan Castle.
-From there it is "over the sea to Skye" via the historically interesting Sky Road Bridge.
+After lunch you will travel on to visit one of the most photographed castles in Scotland - Eilean Donan Castle.
+After filling up your camera with lovely pictures of the castle, it is "over the sea to Skye" via the historically interesting Sky Road Bridge.
 You will travel along the Isle of Skye with it's beautiful mountain and sea views en-route to the colorful village of Portree.
 You will spend 2 nights on magical Isle of Skye.
 Overnight: The Royal Hotel in Portree, Isle of Skye

 Day 7 - Isle of Skye - Fairy Pools, Neist Point, Talisker Distillery and Dunvegan Castle & GardensOne full day on the Isle of Skye to enjoy it's many enticing delights.
 You will start by seeing the remote Neist Point, The most Westerly point on the Isle of Skye, with excellent views to the Western Isles.
 "Neist Point is renowned for its rock formations, which are closely akin to those at the Giant's Causeway in Northern Ireland.
 It is said that the causeway extends under the sea from Northern Ireland to the Isle of Skye."
 From there you will visit Dunvegan Castle and Gardens and have lunch at the Lochside in Dunvegan.
 After a tour of Talisker Distillery you will be taken to the enchanting Fairy Pools at the foot of the Black Cuillins.
 The Fairy Pools are "one of the most magical places in Scotland" according to Visit Scotland.
 Overnight: The Royal Hotel in Portree, Isle of Skye